 Belgrade, Serbia: A Case Study of Refugees in Towns

-The Belgrade case study report explores the intersection of de facto integration of migrants in the city, the broader European migrant crisis, and political movements in Serbia.
+The Belgrade case study explores the relationship between the European migrant crisis and political movements in Serbia.
 It looks at the role of Belgrade as a transit hub for waves of forced migrants, and at the effects of policies to manage migration flows (e.g. counter-smuggling, transit center shut-downs, and restrictions on humanitarian agencies) on the lived experiences of migrants, Serbians, and aid workers who live, work, and pass through the city.
 The report was conducted and written by two residents of Belgrade who draw from personal experience with displacement from the recent Balkans region conflict.